Finding a Mentor

 There are several ways to identify a potential mentor:

-- Review the Announcements of Opportunity website (available in November) to see projects being "advertised" by mentors.
+- Review the Announcements of Opportunity pages for each of the programs above to see projects being "advertised" by mentors.
 Please note that not all campus opportunities are listed here, but it is a good place to start.
 However, this is the best way to learn about JPL opportunities.

 - Browse the Caltech faculty websites and contact those of interest.